MrZhuNi/salome_shape/src/BuildPlugin/doc/wireFeature.rst

 Wire
 ====

+The Wire feature creates a wire using already existing edges in other objects.

 To create wire in the active part:

 #. select in the Main Menu *Build - > Wire* item  or